mmn80/feed-reader/src/FeedReader/DB_info.md

 ```
 repeat:
+  with UM lock:
     with master lock:
       get first (by TID) job from logPend
-  with dataHandle lock:
+    with data lock:
       increase file size if needed
       write updates
     with master lock:
       remove transaction from logPend
       if keepTrans or new pending transactions exist, add it to logComp
       if logPend is empty and not keepTrans, empty logComp
-    update mainIdx, intIdx
+      update mainIdx, intIdx, refIdx
       add "Completed: TID" to the transaction log
       update logPos in the transaction log
 ```

 Garbage Collector